Myzel394/quid_faciam_hodie/README.md

-This app uses Supabase's auth for authentication, databases for storing memories and their location in the storage, which is used to store the memories and lastly this app also uses realtime connections, to handle memory uploads / deletes / changes flawlessly.
+This app uses Supabase's auth for authentication, databases for storing memories and their location in the storage, which is used to store the memories and lastly this app also uses realtime connections to handle memory uploads / deletes / changes flawlessly.